-These attacks are not only increasing in frequency, but also becoming more intense.
-DDoS attacks are measured by the amount of bits per second they transmit to the network.
-A May 2017 report found that 45% of attacks over the previous 12 months were greater than 10 gigabytes per second (Gbps) and 15% of attacks reached levels of at least 50 Gbps.
-The largest DDoS attack on record occurred in March of 2018, clocking in at an astonishing 1.7 terabytes per second (Tbps).
-Considering the substantial costs of extensive server downtime, preventing DDoS attacks should be a major point of emphasis for every IT security team as they implement cybersecurity measures.
+DDoS attacks are measured by the amount of bits per second they transmit to the network and how long they last.
+Although DDoS attacks were down in 2018, they have become more frequent and intense throughout 2019.
+A Q1 2019 report found that attacks sized 100 Gbps (gigabits per second) and higher increased by 967% compared to Q1 2018.
+The overall number of attacks increased 84 percent during the same time frame.
+The largest DDoS attack on record occurred in March of 2018, clocking in at an astonishing 1.7 Tbps (terabits per second).
+Considering the substantial costs of extensive server downtime, preventing denial of service attacks should be a major point of emphasis for every IT security team as they implement cybersecurity measures.

-Since DDoS attacks fundamentally operate on the principle of overwhelming systems with heavy traffic, simply provisioning extra bandwidth to handle unexpected traffic spikes can provide a measure of protection.
+Since DDoS attacks fundamentally operate on the principle of overwhelming systems with heavy traffic, simply provisioning extra bandwidth (such as a burstable bandwidth plan) to handle unexpected traffic spikes can provide a measure of protection.
 This solution can prove expensive, however, as a lot of that bandwidth is going to go unused most of the time.
 What’s more, additional bandwidth is not as effective at preventing DDoS attacks as it once was.
-These attacks are getting larger and more sophisticated, and no amount of bandwidth is going to be able to withstand attacks exceeding 1 Tbps without additional mitigation measures.
-Despite this, provisioning surplus bandwidth can help cushion the impact of an attack, providing the extra time needed to take action to combat the attack.
+These attacks are getting larger and more sophisticated, and no amount of bandwidth is going to be able to withstand attacks exceeding 1 Tbps without additional DDoS mitigation measures.
+Despite this, provisioning burstable bandwidth can help cushion the impact of an attack, providing the extra time needed to take action to combat the attack.